No products in the cart.

 Organic?
 GMO free?
 OMG!

 Navigating all these certifications can be confusing, but here’s what you need to know.
 The organic certification for skincare is different than it is for food.
 That’s because the key to the USDA certification is just that: food.
-Organic ingredients must be grown, and this isn’t always possible for skincare products.
+For an ingredient to be considered organic, it has to be grown or raised.
+This isn’t always possible for skincare products.
 Our sunscreens, for example, use natural minerals.
-By definition, they are not organic, but they aren’t highly processed chemicals either.
+By definition, the minerals aren’t organic since they’ve never been alive, but they aren’t highly processed chemicals either.
 Skincare can’t follow the exact same guidelines as food, but that doesn’t mean it gets a free pass to use GMOs or concerning ingredients.
-There are rigid rules that apply to everything that goes into a product, including a lot of ingredients that are never allowed.
+Rigid rules apply to everything that goes into a product, and many ingredients are not allowed in any quantity.

 Skincare companies like Goddess Garden, that are committed to using organic ingredients, can get what’s called an NSF/ANSI 305 organic certification.
 To be certified, companies must meet strict organic standards and have their products verified by a third-party.
 We use Quality Assurance International (QAI), and you will see that certification on all our labels.